oracle-livelabs/database/mds-intro/enableopsi/enableopsi.md

 ## Task 5: SQL Insights

 1. On the **Ops Insights Overview** page, from the left pane click **SQL Insights**.
-On the **SQL Insights - Fleet analysis** page you can view insights and analysis for MySQL HeatWave databases enabled in the compartment.
+On the **SQL Insights - Fleet analysis** page and filter by database type as **MySQL**.
+Now you can view insights and analysis for HeatWave MySQL databases enabled in the compartment.

       ![Left Pane](./images/sql-insights.png " ")

 3. Click the database **departmentsdb** to view **SQL Insights - Database: For database level insights**

       ![Left Pane](./images/sql-departments-db.png " ")

+4. HeatWave MySQL DB system dashboard provides a broad overview of the SQL workload executing in the database.
+This includes basic properties of the database and the SQL collected from it.
+SQL activity is shown by day broken down by command type and database, exposing changes in the workload over time.
+Average Active Session (AAS) by database schemas, latency type and Top SQLs additionally provide workload characteristics over time.

       ![Left Pane](./images/departments-db-insights.png " ")

-4. Click on **SQL activity by latency type**.
+5. Click on **SQL activity by latency type**.

       ![Left Pane](./images/sql-latency-insights.png " ")